Black skin and acne

 What is different about black skin

-People with black skin tend to have inflammatory acne, the most common type of acne.
-This is actually good news because inflammatory acne is easier to treat than non-inflammatory acne.
+People with black skin tend to have inflammatory acne, the most common type of acne, which includes papules and pustules, the run-of-the-mill “pimples” or “zits” that many people experience.
+This is actually good news because inflammatory acne can be easier to treat than non-inflammatory acne, which includes whiteheads and stubborn blackheads.
 Black people also tend to have fewer nodules and cysts, the more severe types of acne lesions.

-People of African heritage do not tend to suffer with rosacea.9
+Finally, people of African heritage do not tend to suffer with rosacea.9

 How to treat acne in black skin

 Luckily, acne develops and is treated the same way regardless of skin color, and with the right regimen is easy to clear.
 There are several options including topical treatment as well as Accutane (isotretinoin) for people with severe, widespread, and scarring acne.
 According to the International Journal of Dermatology, "benzoyl peroxide is particularly effective for the inflammatory component."
 Benzoyl peroxide is a mild drying and peeling agent, but people with black skin tend to have less flakiness and scaling of the skin and tolerate it well.13,14 There is a highly effective topical regimen here on Acne.org that is based on benzoyl peroxide and works extremely well on people with black skin.

 What is most important is to treat acne early and aggressively, since black skin is prone to hyperpigmentation and keloid scarring.15